awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-aws-console-sign-in-events.md

 ### IAM user, unsuccessful sign\-in<a name="cloudtrail-aws-console-sign-in-events-iam-user-failure"></a>

-The following record shows an IAM user's unsuccessful sign\-in attempt\.
+The following record shows an unsuccessful sign\-in attempt from an IAM user\.

 ```
 {